CorvusHermit/google-homepage/readme.md

-This project's goal is to create a replica of Google homepage.
+This project's goal is to create a non-functioning replica of a Google search result page.
 This is part of The Odin Project's basic HTML and CSS tutorial.
 Project created by CorvusHermit

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)